Elder Assessments of Early Material Culture Collections from Arnhem Land and Contemporary Access Needs to Them among Their Source Communities

 For further reading see Matjabala Mali’ Buku-Ruŋanmaram: implications for archives and access in Arnhem Land, Archival Science, Vol 9, No 1 -2, June 2009.

-Dr ‘Joe’ Neparrŋa Gumbula, Koori Centre, The University of Sydney
+Dr Gumbula, Koori Centre, The University of Sydney

-Joseph Neparrŋa Gumbula is an eminent Yolŋu elder, artist and intellectual.
-He is descended from a long line of prominent Yolŋu leaders whose contributions to dialogue and understanding between Indigenous and other Australians date from the 1920s, and is a foremost authority on international collections of material culture from Arnhem Land.
-He frequently advises major state collection including Museum Victoria, and is a key figure in the development of Indigenous Knowledge Centres in remote Australia.
-As a leading authority on Yolŋu law, knowledge and culture, Neparrŋa contributes to numerous studies and cultural survival initiatives including the ‘National Recording Project for Indigenous Performance in Australia’ and has worked extensively with Dr Aaron Corn (now at the ANU School of Music) on collaborative projects.
+Dr Gumbula was an eminent Yolŋu elder, artist and intellectual.
+He was descended from a long line of prominent Yolŋu leaders whose contributions to dialogue and understanding between Indigenous and other Australians date from the 1920s, and a foremost authority on international collections of material culture from Arnhem Land.
+He frequently advised major state collection including Museum Victoria, and was a key figure in the development of Indigenous Knowledge Centres in remote Australia.
+As a leading authority on Yolŋu law, knowledge and culture, Dr Gumbula contributed to numerous studies and cultural survival initiatives including the ‘National Recording Project for Indigenous Performance in Australia’ and worked extensively with Dr Aaron Corn (now at the ANU School of Music) on collaborative projects.
 From 2003 to 2005, he worked as a Senior Fellow in Australian Indigenous Studies at the University of Melbourne.
-He tours internationally as a director and lead performer with traditional companies such as the Gupapuyŋu Dancers, and was awarded the Doctor of Music honoris causa by the University of Sydney in 2007.
+He toured internationally as a director and lead performer with traditional companies such as the Gupapuyŋu Dancers, and was awarded the Doctor of Music honoris causa by the University of Sydney in 2007.
 Dr Gumbula was Indigenous Research Fellow in Curatorial Studies at the University of Sydney 2007 - 2009, and in 2010 received an Australian Research Fellowship - Indigenous grant for a further 3 years to address broad Indigenous community concerns in Australia surrounding rationales, policies and processes for the repatriation of Indigenous cultural heritage materials in the contemporary global context.

-General enquiries about the project can be directed the University of Sydney Archives Reference Archivist.
+General enquiries about the project can be directed the University of Sydney Archives Archivist.